 She enjoys many activities, but particularly is drawn to crafting, enjoying flowers and flower arranging, and especially music!
 After returning to Memphis, Emily Rachel grew up as part of the Park Avenue Church of Christ family.
-Her Dad will celebrate 50 years in ministry with Park Avenue this Spring (2024).
+Her parents celebrated 50 years of ministry with Park Avenue in Spring of 2024.
 While at Park Avenue, she participated in Lads to Leaders / Leaderettes as well as mission trips and youth activities.